Latest posts by Michael Hodgson (see all)

-Here are 10 tips from HI Travel Tales to help ensure your digital security when traveling:
+Here are 10 tips to help ensure your digital security when traveling:

 - Assume all public Wi-Fi is unsafe.
 It is not hard for any hacker to access even password-protected Wi-Fi by breaking into the connection or spoofing a legitimate network with a fake one you unwittingly log into.
 If a hacker can view your Wi-Fi connection, he or she can easily steal your passwords, usernames, and all transmitted data.
 They can also inject malware into your computer that will continue to eavesdrop on your connections once you get home.
 If a Wi-Fi network ever asks you to install software or a plugin before using it, hit the disconnect button immediately.
 This is a well-known scam that simply uploads malware onto your computer, assisted by yourself.

 - Install and always use a VPN (virtual private network) on every digital device you own.
-Basically, once the VPN software (like the one from SurfEasy, pictured below) is installed on your computer and all of your devices – smartphones and tablets – it routes your data in an encrypted format through another server that makes it look as if you are directly connected to that network, not the public Wi-Fi network you may be using.
+Basically, once the VPN software (like the one from VyperVPN, pictured below) is installed on your computer and all of your devices – smartphones and tablets – it routes your data in an encrypted format through another server that makes it look as if you are directly connected to that network, not the public Wi-Fi network you may be using.
 This effectively foils criminal minds intent on stealing your data.
 A VPN can also allow you to fully access the web in countries where you might otherwise be prevented from doing so – China, for example – by making it look as if you are somewhere else in the world.
 We happily accessed every corner of the web from China while the government agency censors thought we were hanging out in Norway or Italy.
 Though China is getting much stricter and has announced plans to attempt to ban all VPNs by early 2018.
 Some VPNs believe they will be able to skirt the ban effectively with software as outlined in this article from Golden Frog, creator of VyperVPN.